Talisa Dean 12/11/22

 The Ritzy wasn’t always so ritzy.

-Now, however, it’s aged like a fine wine and become true to its name.
+Now, however, The Ritzy has aged like a fine wine and become true to its name as one of the plushest cinemas in London.
 It’s been Grade-II listed and looks every bit as picturesque as you would hope from a building with its history.
 Its five screens are all comfortable and reasonably sized, while the programme strikes the perfect balance between major blockbusters and independent films, plus late-night shows and classics.
 And the main auditorium – despite having lost the organ – is still just as magnificent.

-It’s also fitted with two bars, one of which spills out over Windrush Square.
-If you’re in the mood, you can score some amped-up diner food like stone-baked pizzas, all-rib beefbugers, or some smoked pork hotdogs in a brioche roll.
+It’s also fitted with two bars, one of which spills out over Brixton’s Windrush Square.
+If you’re in the mood, you can score some great pre- or post-movie food thanks to a residency from Peckham’s legendary vegan eatery, En Root.
 And yes, there’s plenty of booze.
 And yes, you can bring that booze into the cinema screen should you want to.

 Head upstairs, and you’ll find their new events venue which they’ve helpfully called Upstairs.
 Here they’re putting on a whole mess of other cultural goings-on including live music, open mic nights, stand up comedy, board game nights, and more.

 The only problem?
 They’ve had a recent history of pay disputes with the staff, who believe that they’re not receiving a living wage.
 And given that they’re being paid less than the official London Living Wage, that seems valid.
 It admittedly makes it a little hard to support them, particularly because their campaign has been going on since 2007 and has been backed by people like Benedict Cumberbatch & Sir Ian McKellen.

 Hopefully they set it out, and make their paycheques a little ritzier.

 NOTE: The Ritzy is open now.
 You can find out more and book tickets at their website right HERE.